Scott Kent: 33rd Legislative Assembly

-Kent re-entered territorial politics in 2011, when he crossed the floor to join the Yukon Party.
+Kent re-entered territorial politics in 2011, when he joined the Yukon Party.
 He was elected in the riding of Riverdale North - which included part of his former riding of Riverside - in that year's election.
 He was appointed again to Cabinet on November 5, 2011, serving as Minister of Education, Minister responsible for the Yukon Housing Corporation, Minister responsible for the Yukon Liquor Corporation (including the Yukon Lottery Commission), Minister of Energy, Mines and Resources, Minister responsible for the Yukon Development Corporation and Yukon Energy Corporation, Minister of Energy, Mines and Resources, and Minister of Highways and Public Works.
 During his time Minister of Education, his department drew criticism for its handling of the Catholic school system's stance on homosexuality, which came to light in a school document which labeled homosexual urges a "disorder" and homosexual acts an "intrinsic moral evil.".
 Kent was later moved out of the education portfolio in August 2013.

 Kent also served on the Standing Committee on Public Accounts, the Standing Committee on Rules, Elections and Privileges and the Standing Committee on Appointments to Major Government Boards and Committees during the 33rd Legislative Assembly.